crossterm-rs/crossterm/README.md

 This crate supports all Unix terminals and windows terminals down to Windows XP but not all of them have been tested.
 If you have used this library for a terminal other than the above list without issues feel free to add it to the above list, I really would appreciate it.

-## How it works
-Crossterm is using ANSI escape codes by default for both Unix and Windows systems.
-But for Windows, it is a bit more complicated since Windows versions 8 or lower are not supporting ANSI escape codes.
-This is why we use WinApi for those machines.
-For Windows 10 ANSI codes will be the default.

 ## Notice
 This library is not stable yet but I expect it to not to change that much anymore.